ch-sagw/sagw/README.md

 #### With local DB

-To start the payload backend, run the follwing command:
+To start the payload backend, run the following command:
 ```bash
 npm run dev
 ```